ErikEJ/erikej.github.io/_posts/2022-03-07-ssdt-dacpac-netcore.md

 dotnet build /p:NetCoreBuild=true
 ```

+Please note that using the SDK will no longer allow you to build and publish the Database project through Visual Studio.
+Please use the command line tools for this purpose.

 If you encounter any issues with the SDK, you can post an [issue here](https://github.com/microsoft/DacFX/issues), but keep in mind that this feature is still in preview.